What are your hours?

 Children need to be in good health to get the most out of their educational experiences.
 We understand that children may occasionally become sick during the day or show signs or symptoms of illness prior to arrival.
 When you make the decision to keep your child at home, please notify the ELC by their class start time.

 If your child becomes ill while at the ELC, a determination will be made whether it is better for him/her to be home rather than in contact with other children.
 At that time, we will call and ask that you pick up your child as soon as possible.
-In many cases, children may not return to our care until the symptoms or signs are treated and the child is symptom free for 24 hours.
+In many cases, children may not return to our care until the symptoms are treated and the child is symptom free for 24 hours.

 For the good of all the children and teachers, your child should stay home if he/she is showing any of the following symptoms: